openstack/devstack/HACKING.rst

-Contributing code to DevStack follows the usual OpenStack process as described in `How To Contribute`__ in the OpenStack wiki.  `DevStack's LaunchPad project`__ contains the usual links for blueprints, bugs, tec.
+Contributing code to DevStack follows the usual OpenStack process as described in `How To Contribute`__ in the OpenStack wiki.  `DevStack's LaunchPad project`__ contains the usual links for blueprints, bugs, etc.

 __ contribute_
 .. _contribute: http://wiki.openstack.org/HowToContribute